python-sdbus/python-sdbus/docs/asyncio_api.rst

     .. py:method:: start_serving(bus, object_path)
         :async:

-        Object will apear and become callable on dbus.
+        Object will appear and become callable on dbus.

         :param str object_path:
             Object path that it will be available at.